 This easy Microwave Peanut Brittle recipe is one you'll make over and over again.
 The easy preparation can only be topped by how good it is to eat.
 Crisp and buttery with a bit of chewy in between it has that sweet and salty vibe that's irresistible.
 Make it in your microwave and you can enjoy delectable peanut brittle anytime of year.

-Homemade Microwave Peanut Brittle Recipe
+Easy Microwave Peanut Brittle

-Helpful Tips for Making Easy Microwave Peanut Brittle
+Microwave Peanut Brittle ingredients

 If you have 10 minutes to spare, it's a small price to pay to make your own homemade no-fail microwave peanut brittle at home.

-- Please note: The times I use in this recipe are based on a 1000 watt microwave and should be adjusted based on the wattage of your own microwave at home.
+• Please Note: The times I use in this recipe are based on a 1000 watt microwave and should be adjusted based on the wattage of your own microwave at home.

-- Can I use honey in place of corn syrup?
-There are peanut brittle recipes that call for honey however I recommend that you don't adapt this recipe and use corn syrup for the best end result.
+• Can I use honey in place of corn syrup?
+There are peanut brittle recipes that call for honey however I recommend that you don’t adapt this recipe and use corn syrup for the best end result.

-- Can I use table salt in place of sea salt?
+• Can I use table salt in place of sea salt?
 Yes, you can.
-When doing so decrease the amount to ¼ teaspoon.
+When doing so decrease the amount to 1/4 teaspoon.

-- All containers aren't created equal.
+• All containers aren’t created equal.
 You should only use a microwave safe bowl for this recipe that can withstand the heat.
 Plastic isn’t a good choice, in particular for recipes like this one that involve heating, melting and cooking ingredients together.
 Always take a moment to check the bottom of the container you use, regarding safe practices and each manufacturer’s recommendation for use.
-I used a microwave safe glass bowl.
+I used a microwave safe glass mixing bowl.

-- The mixture will be hot, so handle the bowl carefully between steps.
+• The mixture will be hot, so handle the bowl carefully between steps.
 Use oven mitts if necessary to protect your hands as you work.

 Thanks for visiting come back soon!